Javex/pyramid/docs/narr/security.rst

    as :term:`dotted Python name` values, each representing the dotted name path to a suitable implementation global defined at Python module scope.

+.. note:: On deployment you must change ``'seekrit'`` to a strong value.
+Also make sure to choose a more secure algorithm than MD5.
+Check out the ``secret`` and ``hashalg`` parameters of :class:`~pyramid.authentication.AuthTktAuthenticationPolicy` for details.

 The above configuration enables a policy which compares the value of an "auth ticket" cookie passed in the request's environment which contains a reference to a single :term:`principal` against the principals present in any